• Skip to primary navigation

 Center Cut Premium Oven Roast

-• Soft and tender with a unique mild flavour.
+• Soft and tender with a unique mild flavor.

 • Ideal for Beef Wellington